Neel Pawan Baruah

 Neel Pawan Baruah (also spelt Nilpawan Baruah; 1 June 1936 – 28 October 2022) was an Indian painter from Assam.
-In 2021, he was awarded the Assam Sourav Award, the second-highest civilian honor of Assam by the Government of Assam.
+In 2021, he was awarded the Assam Saurabh Award, the second-highest civilian honor of Assam by the Government of Assam.
 Some of his notable paintings include Green Bird, Kaliya Daman, Shankhachakra Gadapadma, Sleeping Man, Victory of Vietnam, Scream, Three Powers, Patchitra and The Three Faces of the Godde.

 Early life and education

 Baruah was born on 1 June 1936, in Tamulisiga village near Teok in Jorhat district, Assam.
 His father was Binanda Chandra Barua and his mother was Lavanya Prabha Barua.
 He started his education at Dulia Gaon Primary School No. 54, Teok.
 He attended Teok High School, Jorhat Polytechnic School, Mariani High School and Kamrup Academy in Guwahati.
 After passing the high school examination several times, he did not pursue a college education to concentrate on agriculture and social work.

 He was inspired by the book by Pramathanath Basu and came to Calcutta to study at Shantiniketan.
 Initially, he wanted to study agriculture but became attracted to painting after seeing the paintings and teaching classes at Shantiniketan.
 He joined Shantiniketan in 1961.
 After completing his painting studies at Shantiniketan, he studied glazed pottery at Sriniketan.
 He later studied painting at the Garhi Studios in New Delhi.